WebGL 02: "Movement and Color"

 }

-If you're writing your own software rasterizer or just flat curious how it might work, here's a couple algorithms that can do this: Scratchapixel is a phenomenal website for learning computer graphics as well, I highly reccomend checking them out!
+Scratchapixel is a phenomenal website for learning computer graphics as well, I highly reccomend checking it out!

 This is where another shader input called a uniform value comes into play.
 Uniforms are also inputs, but are the same for every vertex and fragment in a draw call.
 They can be set by an application developer, and remain the same for all draw calls until they are set with a new value.